Statin Therapy for Cardiovascular Risk Reduction in Older Adults

 Patients on statins metabolized through the CYP3A4 system may have increased statin levels when also taking other drugs that inhibit CYP3A4 (see table).
 This increases the risk of myopathy.
-In this situation, pravastatin (renally excreted) and fluvastatin and rosuvastatin (metabolized by CYP2C9) may be safer options.
+In this situation, pravastatin (really excreted) and fluvastatin, and rosuvastatin (metabolized by CYP2C9) may be safer options.

-For patients with muscle pain, also consider other conditions that may be the cause, such as hypothyroidism, renal or hepatic dysfunction, steroid-induced or primary myopathy, and polymyalgia rheumatica.
+For patients with muscle pain, also consider other conditions that may be the cause, such as hypothyroidism, renal or hepatic dysfunction, steroid-induced or primary myopathy, and polymyalgia rheumatic.